aws-samples/hyperledger-on-kubernetes/admin-api/README.md

 # Pre-requisites
-We need the Fabric binaries so we can run commands such as configtxgen.
+We need the Fabric binaries so we can run commands such as configtxgen on the bastion host.

 ```bash
 cd ~